 As noted by many observers, the time and effort necessary to effectively participate in a PDP often is too great for many potential volunteers.
 As a result, many PDPs end up relying on the same handful of active participants.
 Even then, many of these workers believe that their time is not being well spent due to lack of organization, good methodologies, and effective leadership.
 While some report that this situation is improving due to the development of new processes that will be available to successive PDPs, it seems clear that more needs to be done.

-ATRT2 Draft New Recommendation #10
+ATRT2 New Recommendation #10

 The specific issues and statistics discussed in InterConnect Communications’ “ATRT2 GNSO PDP Evaluation Study” should be further explored in subsequent ICANN staff implantation efforts.
 ICC’s findings also should be used as one basis for discussion in approaching the following enhancements: